Bag1

 Terroir

-The Grand Vin comes from the Clos Léoville Las Cases, a walled 55 ha parcel at the northern boundary of Saint-Julien, adjacent to Château Latour in Pauillac (separated only by a small stream).
-The terroir is a complex mix of Quaternary gravel ("graves") over gravelly sand and clay subsoils, with some deep clay outcrops.
-Proximity to the Gironde estuary provides a moderating microclimate – warming the vineyards for early ripening and protecting against frost.
-This combination of excellent drainage, sparse nutrients, and mild climate allows Cabernet Sauvignon and Cabernet Franc to achieve optimal ripeness nearly every year.
-The resulting wine is powerful yet refined, often considered a "first growth in all but name," with remarkable structure and ageing potential.
+The Grand Vin comes from the Clos, a walled 55-hectare parcel at the northern boundary of Saint-Julien, separated from Latour in Pauillac by a small stream.
+The terroir is deep Quaternary gravel over gravelly sand and clay, with some clay outcrops.
+The Gironde estuary moderates temperatures, warming the vineyards for early ripening and protecting against frost.
+Cabernet Sauvignon dominates at 65-70% of plantings, with Merlot and Cabernet Franc making up the balance.